 Write numbers all around the plate, making sure they're out of order.
 The more numbers you have the more spiderweb-like the craft will look.
-Cut a small slit next to each number and insert a long piece of yarn behind the number 1, secured with a small knot.
+After that, cut a small slit next to each number and insert a long piece of yarn behind the number 1, secured with a small knot.

 The rest is super simple, follow the numbers to spin your spiderweb, going under and over, under over.
 Once you reach the final number, add your creepy crawly arachnid.

-I love to create a "buffet" of choices for decorating our pumpkins by putting out googly eyes, green leaves, maybe a little stem cut out, and even some shapes to make our pumpkins into jack-o-lanterns if they so choose.
+I love to create a "buffet" of choices for decorating our pumpkins.
+For example I include googly eyes, green leaves, maybe a little stem cut out, and other shapes.

 My one tip for Halloween crafts for preschoolers (or really any craft/art) is to really be as hands-off as possible.
-If we help them, they begin to think it needs to look the way we made it in order to be considered "good."
-When we let them explore and create on their own, it might end up super wonky, but we are not assigning a value to their art being realistic.
+If we help them, they begin to think their version wasn't good enough.
+When kids create on their own, it might end up wonky, we empower them as artists.

-Many kids get discouraged when it comes to creating art because their drawings/paintings don't look like what they wanted, but if we focus on effort and the process, kids are more likely to enjoy creating art.
+Many kids get discouraged when it comes to creating art because their drawings/paintings don't look like what they wanted.
+However, if we emphasize effort and the process more than product, kids are more likely to enjoy creating art.

-Use blue painters tape to discuss shapes and your kid's vision for the Jack-o-lantern and tape a face onto their pumpkin (or better yet have them do it).
+Use blue painters tape to discuss shapes and your kid's vision for the Jack-o-lantern.
+Then, tape a face onto their pumpkin (or better yet have them do it).

 Once it's dry, they can peel off the tape (which happens to be a wonderful fine motor skills activity) to reveal the face they made.

-I recommend that however it comes out, you don't change or add anything to make it look more like your vision for the pumpkin.
-By leaving our kids' art as is, we show them that we trust in them as artists and that something they make doesn't need to "fixed" in order for others to value it.
+Try not to change or add anything to make it look more like your vision for the pumpkin.
+By leaving our kids' art as is, we show them that their art doesn't need to "fixed" to be beautiful.